israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Validates a given typed array of WebAssembly binary code, returning whether the bytes are valid WebAssembly code (true) or not (false).

-## Strict Mode

-### ECMAScript 5's strict mode

-ECMAScript 5's strict mode is a way to _`opt in`_ to a restricted variant of JavaScript.
-Strict mode isn't just a subset: it _intentionally_ has different semantics from normal code.

-Browsers not supporting strict mode will run strict mode code with different behavior from browsers that do, so don't rely on strict mode without feature-testing for support for the relevant aspects of strict mode.

-Strict mode code and non-strict mode code can coexist, so scripts can opt into strict mode incrementally.

-Strict mode makes several changes to normal JavaScript semantics.
- First, strict mode eliminates some JavaScript silent errors by changing them to throw errors.

- Second, strict mode fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can sometimes be made to run faster than identical code that's not strict mode.

- Third, strict mode prohibits some syntax likely to be defined in future versions of ECMAScript.

-*Sometimes, you'll see the default, non-strict, mode referred to as "sloppy mode".
-This isn't an official term, but be aware of it, just in case.*

 **Examples**

 After fetching some WebAssembly bytecode using fetch, we compile and instantiate the module using the `WebAssembly.instantiate()` function, importing a JavaScript function into the WebAssembly Module in the process.
 This promise resolves to an object (result) containing the compiled `Module` and `Instance` objects.